aprove-developers/KoAT2-Releases/README.md

-# KoAT Reimplementation - Analysis of Expected Runtimes
+# KoAT's Reimplementation KoAT2 - Analysis of Expected Runtimes
 Implementation of the techniques from our work [Inferring Expected Runtimes Using Expected Sizes](https://aprove-developers.github.io/ExpectedUpperBounds/)

 ## Build